The Universal Problem Solving Technique

 How does it work?

-When a company declares a dividend, and once it has been formalised by the board, dividend vouchers are prepared and sent to all those who will receive a payment.
-The voucher normally includes the date the dividend was declared, the date it was paid, the share class it was declared on and, most importantly, the amount that was paid.
+The voucher normally includes the trading year it relates to, and is dated (at the top right) with the date it was paid.
+It states the share class it was declared on and, most importantly, the amount that was paid.
 The dividend may include a tax credit or a notional tax credit.
 Whether is does depends on tax law, and that can change from year to year.

 This voucher is a shareholder’s evidence of a dividend payment, and they should retain it in their own records.
 This is particularly important for people who complete a self-assessment tax return, as they would need to declare dividend income on their return.
 Having a dividend voucher is an easy way of recalling the payment information.
 If there is an HMRC enquiry dividend vouchers are used to provide evidence of dividend income.
+Bank statements provide HMRC with evidence of the payment dates.

 Companies are obliged to provided dividend vouchers to their shareholders if they are declared.
 If they do not do so, HMRC could deem payments out of the business accounts to be salary, and Tax/National Insurance would be due.
 It is the responsibility of the Company Secretary to produce these documents.
 If your company has no Company Secretary, and has not appointed a company secretarial bureau to do the work, then it is the responsibility of the Company Director(s) to prepare vouchers.